Baked Potato with Sautéed Arugula

 Why does the recipe use a whole garlic clove instead of minced garlic?

-The clove is added crushed and whole so it can be removed before serving — it infuses the butter with gentle garlic flavor without leaving sharp bits in the wilted arugula.
-The instructions say to cook it for about a minute until fragrant, then take it out before topping the potato.
+I add the clove crushed and whole so I can remove it before serving — it infuses the butter with gentle garlic flavor without leaving sharp bits in the wilted arugula.
+Cook it for about a minute until fragrant, then take it out before topping the potato.

 How do I know when the baked potato is done?